 Out of Top 10 foreign languages mentioned in this list, Mandarin Chinese is probably the most difficult language to learn for Indians.
 And “which is the easiest foreign language to learn in India” or for English speakers?
 Scandinavian languages like Swedish, Norwegian and Danish are easiest for Indians and English speaking population.
 The most quoted research of FSI studies confirms the same.

-Since these languages are not in this list.
-Thus, Spanish, Portuguese and Italian would be three easiest language to learn for Indians.
+Since these languages are not on this list.
+Thus, Spanish, Portuguese and Italian would be three easiest languages to learn for Indians.

 - Spanish, Italian, Portuguese — 2 Years.

 - German, French, Russian — 3 years.

 - Mandarin, Korean, Japanese, Arabic — 4 years.

 The duration is based on the assumption that you will devout on average 15 hours per week and target is at least lower Advanced level.
 Take the duration only as a reference since it depends on several factors including methods for learning language, effort, teacher, learning style and your own natural language learning ability.

 Knowing what language to learn is an essential decision that only you can make.
 It depends on what you feel is right, what you want and whatever your plans are for the future.
 All the foreign languages listed here are beneficial, provided you commit time and resource to learn it.
 Once done, you will definitely find it useful.